By the end of this section, you will be able to:

 Some argue that a nation should not depend too heavily on other countries for supplies of certain key products, such as oil, or for special materials or technologies that might have national security applications.
 On closer consideration, this argument for protectionism proves rather weak.

-As an example, in the United States, oil provides about 40% of all the energy and 32% of the oil used in the United States economy is imported.
+As an example, in the United States, oil provides about 36% of all the energy and 21% of the oil used in the United States economy is imported.
 Several times in the last few decades, when disruptions in the Middle East have shifted the supply curve of oil back to the left and sharply raised the price, the effects have been felt across the United States economy.
-This is not, however, a very convincing argument for restricting imports of oil.
+This is not, however, a very convincing argument for restricting oil imports.
 If the United States needs to be protected from a possible cutoff of foreign oil, then a more reasonable strategy would be to import 100% of the petroleum supply now, and save U.S. domestic oil resources for when or if the foreign supply is cut off.
 It might also be useful to import extra oil and put it into a stockpile for use in an emergency, as the United States government did by starting a Strategic Petroleum Reserve in 1977.
 Moreover, it may be necessary to discourage people from using oil, and to start a high-powered program to seek out alternatives to oil.
 A straightforward way to do this would be to raise taxes on oil.
-What’s more, it makes no sense to argue that because oil is highly important to the United States economy, then the United States should shut out oil imports and use up its domestic supplies of oil more quickly.
-U.S. domestic production of oil is increasing.
+Additionally, it makes no sense to argue that because oil is highly important to the United States economy, then the United States should shut out oil imports and use up its domestic supplies more quickly.
+U.S. domestic oil production is increasing.
 Shale oil is adding to domestic supply using fracking extraction techniques.

 How does the United States really feel about expanding trade?